newtfire/newTutorials/ixml-xproc/ebb-InstallNotes-Win.md

 * Git Bash Shell (where you use git commands / interface with GitHub)

+You will also need to:

+* have a `.bashrc` file for storing aliases.
+An alias is a short word / phrase you can type in your shell to stand in for longer commands, and it will make it easy to run the programs we're installing.

-You will also need to find and edit your system PATH variables.
+* find and edit your system PATH variables.
 Some of this can be done in your Control Panel.

 ## First, install the chocolatey package manager for Windows